scds/intro-git/introduction.md

 ### GitHub

 GitHub, on the other hand, is a web service for using and sharing Git repositories that has a mixture of free and paid services.
 Some of these services include the creation of wikis, trouble ticket systems, and even web hosting.
-The majority of content on GitHub is open source software projects, however it's increasingly being used to host open data, books, journals, and websites.
-While GitHub is one of the more popular web services for Git, there exist others, like [GitLab](https://about.gitlab.com/), [BitBucket](https://bitbucket.org/), and [Gitee](https://gitee.com/).
+The majority of content on GitHub is open source software projects; however, it's increasingly being used to host open data, books, journals, and websites.
+While GitHub is one of the more popular web services for Git, there are others, like [GitLab](https://about.gitlab.com/), [BitBucket](https://bitbucket.org/), and [Gitee](https://gitee.com/).